 If yes, the process is simple.
-Just combine several of these cost saving strategies to double-down or triple-down your savings thus dramatically reducing how much money you need for retirement.
+Just combine several of these cost saving strategies to double-down or triple-down your savings.
+They’ll dramatically reduce how much money you need for retirement.

-Conversely, some people find it hard to reduce spending by $2,000 per month because they are very attached to where and how they live.
-That’s no problem because you can achieve the same reduction in savings needs by picking up the equivalent income from a part time or temporary job.
+Conversely, some people find it hard to reduce spending by $1,000 per month because they’re very attached to where and how they live.
+That’s not a problem because you can achieve the same reduction in savings needs by picking up the equivalent income from a part time or temporary job.
 The math is the same.

-For example, you might enjoy being a campground host in a beautiful national park, or maybe you are good at taxes and wouldn’t mind working for a few months each year during high tax season when the winter storms are raging.
+For example, you might enjoy being a campground host in a beautiful national park, or maybe you’re good at taxes and wouldn’t mind working for a few months each year during high tax season when the winter storms are raging.